🧬

 Are Staffordshire Bull Terriers good with children?

-Yes, they are historically renowned for their patience and gentle nature with children, often referred to as 'nanny dogs'.
+Yes, they are historically known for their patience and affection toward children, often called 'nanny dogs'.

 Do they require a lot of exercise?

-They are energetic dogs that require daily physical exercise and mental stimulation to remain happy and well-behaved.
+They are energetic and require daily walks and mental stimulation to remain happy and healthy.

-Like many breeds, they can be prone to L-2-HGA and HC, which are hereditary conditions that can be screened for by responsible breeders.
+Like many breeds, they can be prone to L-2-HGA and HC, which are hereditary conditions that responsible breeders screen for.

 View Official FCI Standard